 Lock Model Elements

-If you need to set a lock on a Package, element or diagram, or clear that lock, you can do so from either the Project Browser or - for an element or diagram - from within a diagram.
+If you need to set a lock on a Package, element or diagram, or clear that lock, you can do so from either the Browser window or - for an element or diagram - from within a diagram.
 You follow one of three procedures, depending on whether you are:

 - Locking an element or diagram under the 'User/Group Locking' security policy